 I’ve written about prototypes before, and what I think much of our literature misses on the subject: that prototypes are actually a tool for communicating.
 (This blog post of mine on prototyping was my most-visited post, before my post on AI + Tools came out.
 Funnily enough, this post I’m writing right now seems to be marrying the two.)

-The fact that we can build functional symbols communicating faster isn’t necessarily good, if we don’t have a firm grasp of the idea itself in our head in the first place.
+The fact that we can communicate faster isn’t necessarily good, if we don’t have a firm grasp of the idea itself in our head in the first place.
 One of the best parts about prototyping, to me, are the slowest parts: you draw something out with a pencil and paper, you cut out pieces of cardboard, you use some lego bricks to scaffold something, you get up to a whiteboard with a few other people and start squeaking your pens across the blank canvas together… and you talk about that stuff with each other.
+I am in love with the feeling of new thoughts forming in my head.
+A thought coming into being?
+Boring.
+But an existing thought refining and honing and strengthening?
+It’s beautiful.

 “Prototyping” is not a linear pipeline that goes from an idea in your head into a material artifact that represents that idea.